Novartis: Controversies and criticism

+Pakistan

+Novartis is being sued by Coating Engineers Private Limited for non payment of commissions in the Supreme Court of Pakistan.
+If interest is added the value including 2025 exceeds ten billion dollars.

 Challenge to India's patent laws

 Novartis fought a seven-year, controversial battle to patent Gleevec in India, and took the case all the way to the Indian Supreme Court, where the patent application was finally rejected.
 The patent application at the center of the case was filed by Novartis in India in 1998, after India had agreed to enter the World Trade Organization and to abide by worldwide intellectual property standards under the TRIPS agreement.
 As part of this agreement, India made changes to its patent law; the biggest of which was that prior to these changes, patents on products were not allowed, afterwards they were, albeit with restrictions.
 These changes came into effect in 2005, so Novartis' patent application waited in a "mailbox" with others until then, under procedures that India instituted to manage the transition.
 India also passed certain amendments to its patent law in 2005, just before the laws came into effect, which played a key role in the rejection of the patent application.

 The patent application claimed the final form of Gleevec (the beta crystalline form of imatinib mesylate).
 In 1993 before India allowed patents on products, Novartis had patented imatinib, with salts vaguely specified, in many countries but could not patent it in India.
 The key differences between the two patent applications were that the 1998 patent application specified the counterion (Gleevec is a specific salt—imatinib mesylate) while the 1993 patent application did not claim any specific salts nor did it mention mesylate, and the 1998 patent application specified the solid form of Gleevec—the way the individual molecules are packed together into a solid when the drug itself is manufactured (this is separate from processes by which the drug itself is formulated into pills or capsules)—while the 1993 patent application did not.
 The solid form of imatinib mesylate in Gleevec is beta crystalline.

 As provided under the TRIPS agreement, Novartis applied for Exclusive Marketing Rights (EMR) for Gleevec from the Indian Patent Office and the EMR was granted in November 2003.
 Novartis made use of the EMR to obtain orders against some generic manufacturers who had already launched Gleevec in India.
 Novartis set the price of Gleevec at US$2666 per patient per month; generic companies were selling their versions at US$177 to 266 per patient per month.
 Novartis also initiated a program to assist patients who could not afford its version of the drug, concurrent with its product launch.